-A three dimensional model of the slotted tube geometry intravascular stent was created.
+A three-dimensional model of the slotted tube geometry intravascular stent was created.
 The stent is 16 mm in length (L), with an inside diameter (ID) of 1 mm, and a thickness (t) of 0.1 mm.
-The diamond-shaped stent consists of 5 slots in the longitudinal direction and 12 slots in the circumferential direction with a length of 2.88 mm.
-The slots were cut such that in a cross-section, the angle describing the slot was approximately 23 degrees, and the angle describing the metal between slots was 6.9 degrees (see figs. 3 and 4).
-These dimensions refer to the model in an unexpanded state [10, 12].
+The diamond-shaped stent consists of 5 slots in the longitudinal direction and 12 slots in the circum-ferential direction with a length of 2.88 mm.
+The slots were cut such that in a cross-section, the angle describing the slot was approximately 23 degrees, and the angle describing the metal between slots was 6.9 degrees (Figs 3 and 4).
+These dimensions refer to the model in an unexpanded state [7, 9].

 The stent was meshed using hexahedral elements.
 There are two elements through the thickness of the stent yielding a total of 12,036 elements.
-The stent was assigned an element type of solid45 for finite element analysis in ANSYS.
-These elements are defined by eight nodes and are capable of large deflections and plasticity.
+The stent was assigned an element type solid45 for analysis in ANSYS.
+These elements are defined by eight nodes and capable of large deflections and plasticity.